uf-mil/mil/mil_common/perception/mil_mlp/README.md

 ### I. The Code Structure
 This package is broken up into two distinct parts: Data Processing, and Network Training.
 Inside of Data Processing you will find all the tools necessary to create TF Records from labelled data.
 The scripts and functions within automatically trim the data and validate it, ensuring that it is suitable for training.
 More details on those in part II.

 This pipeline is built upon Docker Images for easy deployment and updating.
 Currently, we build and update off of 3 distinct Docker Images.
 The first image is the CUDA 10.0 docker image distributed by NVIDIA.
 This simply installs CUDA drivers into the image and allows us to communicate with the card.
-The second image we  run is a custom tensorflow 9.0 image, compiled using the dockerfiles made availble to us from Tensorflow.
+The second image we  run is a custom tensorflow 9.0 image, compiled using the dockerfiles made available to us from Tensorflow.
 We had to configure the compilation to target CUDA 10.0 instead of CUDA 9.0, which is the default.
 CUDA 10.0 is not officially supported by TF as of yet, however it is the only version of CUDA our graphics card supports.
 The final image is the docker image that loads our custom scripts and the Models directory of Tensorflow.
 Eventually, these will all be merged into a single docker image, however this allows us to update CUDA, Tensorflow, and our scripts separately, without having to recompile everything each time.

 ### II.
 The Data: LabelBox Data Processing (ldp)
 The entire purpose of this pipeline is to make a streamlined data processing pipeline.
 Tensorflow has done a great job of ensuring it will work so long as you give it good data.
 That is our point of failure and thus the first thing you should do if your network fails to train is to check the data.